 A data mining model is an empty object until it is processed.
 When you process a model, the data that is cached by the structure is passed through a filter, if one has been defined in the model, and is analyzed by the algorithm.
 The algorithm computes a set of summary statistics that describes the data, identifies the rules and patterns within the data, and then uses these rules and patterns to populate the model.

 After it has been processed, the mining model contains a wealth of information about the data and the patterns found through analysis, including statistics, rules, and regression formulas.
 You can use the custom viewers to browse this information, or you can create data mining queries to retrieve this information and use it for analysis and presentation.

 Viewing and Querying Mining Models

-After you have processed a model, you can explore it by using the custom viewers that are provided in Visual Studio with Analysis Services projects and SQL Server Management Studio.
+After you have processed a model, you can explore it by using the custom viewers that are provided in SQL Server Data Tools and SQL Server Management Studio.
 For

 You can also create queries against the mining model either to make predictions, or to retrieve model metadata or the patterns created by the model.
 You create queries by using Data Mining Extensions (DMX).

 |Learn how to build mining structures that can support multiple mining models.
 Learn about the usage of columns in models.||Mining Structure Columns

 |Learn about different algorithms, and how the choice of algorithm affects the model content.||Mining Model Content (Analysis Services - Data Mining)

 Data Mining Algorithms (Analysis Services - Data Mining)

 |Learn now you can set properties on the model that affects its composition and behavior.||Mining Model Properties